haggen/wow/classic/Fastbind/README.md

 ## Uninstall

-Simply delete the `Fastbind` folder in your add-ons directory.
+Simply delete the `Fastbind` folder from your add-ons directory.

 Please note that uninstalling the add-on won't restore your keybindings.